OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA architecture uses only qualified names.
 Each consists of

-1.  a namespace (Unicode text string with 1 or more characters; must not be null or empty), and
+1.  a namespace (Unicode text string with 1 or more characters), and
-2.  a name (noncolon Unicode text string with 1 or more characters; must not be null or empty).
+2.  a name (noncolon Unicode text string with 1 or more characters).

 The namespace is a sequence of 1 or more non-empty non-colon names separated by the colon character.
 Namespaces are nested from left to right by appending another non-colon name.